cucumber/common/html-formatter/README.md

 This is a cross-platform formatter that produces a HTML report for Cucumber runs.
-It is built on top of [cucumber-react](../cucumber-react/javascript) and works with *any* Cucumber implementation with a `protobuf` formatter that outputs [cucumber messages](../cucumber-messages).
+It is built on top of [cucumber-react](../cucumber-react/javascript) and works with *any* Cucumber implementation with a `message` formatter that outputs [cucumber messages](../cucumber-messages).

 ## Installation